-The influence of convention and social context has been studied in semiotic theory, Kress and van Leeuwen (1996), and in our time, where we are concerned with the influence of the old and new media, and media literacy is (again) one of the urgent topics on our political agenda, the relation between sensuousness and reflection is again of interest.
+The influence of convention and social context has been studied in semiotic theory, Kress and van Leeuwen (1996), and in our time, where we are concerned with the influence of the old and new media, and media literacy is (again) one of the urgent topics on our political agenda, the relation between sensuousness and reflection is again of We believe that the semiotic perspective is of particular importance for the design of interactive systems.
 Nevertheless, to summarize this section, for our epistemological understanding of aesthetics the original notion of sensuousness as the receptive side of our faculty of knowledge still seems to provide a good starting point.
-However, both an analytic view of aesthetic awareness, which for example forces us to think about the difference between aesthetic experience and a drug-induced state of mind, Saw (1971), and a recognition of the moral dimension of beauty, Cheng (2006), may serve us in establishing the value of aesthetics for the design and appreciation of interactive systems.
+However, both an analytic view of aesthetic awareness, which for example forces us to think about the difference between aesthetic experience and a drug-induced state of mind, Saw (1971), and a recognition of the moral dimension of beauty.
+Cheng (2006), may serve us in establishing the value of aesthetics for the design and appreciation of interactive systems.